How To Turn Enable/Disable Two-Factor Authentication (2FA) for Gmail

 - Tap “2-Step Verification.”

-- If you don’t yet have 2FA enabled, press “Get Started” and follow the steps mentioned above for setting up two-step verification.
+- If you don’t yet have 2FA enabled, press “Get Started” and follow the abovementioned steps for setting up two-step verification.

 - To turn off 2FA, simply hit “Turn Off” and confirm your decision.

-How to Turn 2FA On or Off in Gmail on an iPad
+How to Enable/Disable 2FA in Gmail on an iPad

 You can change your 2FA settings for Gmail by accessing your Google account.
 Follow these steps on your iPad to turn on 2FA: